MalachiV12303/SQL-Database-Design-and-Programming/README.md

 # Assignments from SQL Database Design & Programming (CTS2433) 2023
+This course is designed to familiarize students with SQL (Structured Query Language) in a relational database environment to include database programming and development.
+A series of database application assignments using SQL commands is designed to promote competency in ER (Entity Relationship) database modeling, database creation, database programming, and database optimization.
+The objective is to build a working knowledge and hands-on understanding of SQL.
+### Rest of assignments are uploaded in each folder, with more complex more SQL queries and concepts

 # Module 2
 ### Determine the functional dependencies that exist in the following table and then convert this table to an equivalent collection of tables that are in third normal form.